duckdb/duckdb-web/_posts/2022-09-30-postgres-scanner.md

 ```SQL
 PRAGMA show_tables;
 ```
 Then you can query those views normally using SQL.
-Again, no data is being copied, this is just a virtual view on the tables in your Postgres table.
+Again, no data is being copied, this is just a virtual view on the tables in your Postgres database.

 If you prefer to not attach all tables, but just query a single table, that is possible using the `POSTGRES_SCAN` and `POSTGRES_SCAN_PUSHDOWN` table-producing functions directly, e.g.